lnls-sol/jupy4syn/docs/source/jupy4syn/commands_list/jupy4syn_commands_put.rst

 .. module:: jupy4syn.commands.putCommand
    :synopsis: Python class for Jupy4Syn put Command

-The putCommand is the analogue of pyepics caget, but using the ipywidgets interface to show the PV value in a Jupyter Notebook.
+The putCommand is the analogue of pyepics caput, but using the ipywidgets interface to set the PV value in a Jupyter Notebook.

 The putCommand class extends its interface methods to execute, parse initial arguments and display.